Bon Dimanche: supporting the agroecological transition of the dairy industry

 Today, Bon Dimanche markets 4 ice cream flavors created with exclusive recipes - the key to their success!

-Recognized for their creamy texture and intense fragrance, our recipes are systematically tested by a consumer base before being launched on the market.
+Known for their creamy texture and intense fragrance, the recipes are systematically tested by a consumer base before being launched on the market.

 Products are packaged in a single format (400mL jar) to limit the impact of packaging and simplify industrial processes, with the ultimate aim of moving towards a deposit system.